PhenoAI/pheno-docs/README.md

 1. Update the corresponding markdown file in the `markdowns-expanded` folder.
 2. Run the `python ../pheno-examples/src/tools/add_intro.py pheno_knowledge_base/datasets` command to update the introduction to the datasets.
 3. Build the docs (see above).

+# How to update the chatbot content

+When you update website content and want the chatbot to reflect those changes:

+1. Run `./create-knowledge-base.sh` from the repository root
+2. Rebuild the expanded knowledge base: `cd pheno_knowledge_base_expanded && quarto render`
+3. Deploy as usual

+The chatbot will now have the latest website content.